ec-builds/enterprise-homelab/projects/virtualization-lab/proxmox-cluster.md

 | NVMe VM Storage | ~1 TB | ~1 TB | Pending | ~2 TB |

 > Combined capacity is useful for planning, but CPU and memory remain local to each virtualization node unless workloads are migrated between hosts.

-The dedicated firewall is excluded from cluster capacity calculations because it operates independently of the Proxmox virtualization environment.

 ## Scaling Strategy